MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 You can download these from the links in the `CHANGELOG.md` file of the latest 1.9 release.
 As of this writing, that is [1.9.1](https://github.com/kubernetes/kubernetes/releases/tag/v1.9.1), and the Windows binaries are [here](https://storage.googleapis.com/kubernetes-release/release/v1.9.1/kubernetes-node-windows-amd64.tar.gz).
 Use a tool like [7-Zip](http://www.7-zip.org/) to extract the archive and place the binaries in `C:\k\`.

-In order to make the kubectl command available outside of `C:\k\` directory, modify PATH environment variable:
+In order to make the `kubectl` command available outside of the `C:\k\` directory, modify the `PATH` environment variable:

 ```powershell
 $env:Path += ";C:\k"
 ```

 If you would like to make this change permanent, modify the variable in machine target:

 ```powershell
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\k", [EnvironmentVariableTarget]::Machine)
 ```

 ### Joining the Cluster ###
-Verify that cluster configuration using:
+Verify that cluster configuration is valid using:

 ```powershell
 kubectl version
 ```

-If you are receiving a connection error
+If you are receiving a connection error,

 ```
 Unable to connect to the server: dial tcp [::1]:8080: connectex: No connection could be made because the target machine actively refused it.
 ```

-you should check if configuration has been discovered properly:
+check if the configuration has been discovered properly:

 ```powershell
 kubectl config view
 ```

-In order to change location where kubectl is looking for configuration file, modify KUBECONFIG environment variable.
-For example, assuming that config is located in `C:\k\config`:
+In order to change location where `kubectl` looks for the configuration file, you may pass the `--kubeconfig` parameter or modify `KUBECONFIG` environment variable.
+For example, if the configuration is located at `C:\k\config`:

 ```powershell
 $env:KUBECONFIG="C:\k\config"
 ```

 To make this setting permanent for current user's scope:

 ```powershell
 [Environment]::SetEnvironmentVariable("KUBECONFIG", "C:\k\config", [EnvironmentVariableTarget]::User)
 ```